SuaveIO/suave/_includes/content.md

 `OK` is a combinator of the second type.
 It always succeeds and writes its argument to the underlying response stream.
 It has type `string -> WebPart`.

-To gain access to the underlying `HttpRequest` and read query and http form data we can use the `request` combinator (the `^^` custom operator is shorthand for searching a list of key to option pairs and returning the option's value if present):
+To gain access to the underlying `HttpRequest` and read query and http form data we can use the `request` combinator (the `^^` custom operator is shorthand for searching a list of key-value option pairs and returning the value (or None if not found)):

 {% highlight fsharp %}
 let greetings q =